AztlanEngineering/swatch-documentation/docs/doc1.md

 ### congratulations

 You have done it all.
-Enjoy the alphabet-SCSS library in your design.
+Enjoy the alphabet-SCSS library.

-And of you needed any help to use it we suggest you read the [tutorials]().
+And if you needed any help how to use it we suggest you read the [tutorials]().